smurthys/smurthys.github.io/engagement.md

 #### Professional development

-These topics are open to and recommended for students in all engineering disciplines.
+Most of these topics are open to and recommended for all disciplines; not just CS.

 Topic | Pre-requisites
 :---- | :-------------